feelilopez/remote-commands/README.md

 Minimal demo service to execute shell scripts on a remote executor (friend's laptop) via SSH + Docker.

+Note: this is intentionally optimized for a clear demo, not production readiness.

 ## What this demo does

 - Accepts a script and CPU count.